sizeofvoid/libopeninput/doc/user/lua-plugins.rst

 .. function:: libinput:unregister()

    Unregister this plugin.
-This removes the plugin from libinput and releases any resources.
-This call must be the last call in your plugin, it is effectively equivalent to Lua's
+This removes the plugin from libinput and releases any resources associated with this plugin.
+This call must be the last call in your plugin, it is effectively equivalent to Lua's `os.exit() <https://www.lua.org/manual/5.4/manual.html#pdf-os.exit>`_.
-   `os.exit() <https://www.lua.org/manual/5.4/manual.html#pdf-os.exit>`_.

 .. function:: libinput:now()